RorriMaesu/AndroVault/README.txt

-Absolutely, here is an improved version of the README file for the Password Manager application with a detailed explanation of each section:

 **AndroVault - Password Manager**

 This README file provides an overview of AndroVault, a Python application designed to securely store and manage your passwords.